cmsc330fall23/cmsc330fall23/projects/project0.md

     - Run the installer
     - Racket comes with its own IDE: DrRacket.
 This is the recommended way to edit Racket files, but you also may use VS Code with Racket extension(s)

-## Link Github to Gradescope
+## Link GitHub to Gradescope

 Log into your gradescope account and go to your account settings.
 Scroll down to the `Linked Accounts` section.
-If you do not already have your Github account linked here, click the `Link a GitHub account` button and log into your Github account.
+If you do not already have your GitHub account linked here, click the `Link a GitHub account` button and log into your GitHub account.

 ## How to Submit

-Whenever you want to submit your project to gradescope, you will need to push your latest version to your repo.
+Whenever you want to submit your project to Gradescope, you will need to push your latest version to your repo.
 Follow these steps to do so:

-First, make sure all your changes are pushed to github using the `git add`, `git commit`, and `git push` commands.
-We will teach you basic git usage in the first few days of the course, but you can refer to [my notes](https://bakalian.cs.umd.edu/assets/notes/git.pdf) for assistance.
-Additionally you can refer to a [testing repo](https://github.com/CliffBakalian/git-basics) I made, but it's recommended you make your own.
+First, make sure all your changes are pushed to GitHub using the `git add`, `git commit`, and `git push` commands.
+We will teach you basic git usage in the first few days of the course, but you can refer to [these notes](https://bakalian.cs.umd.edu/assets/notes/git.pdf) for assistance.
+Additionally you can refer to a [testing repo](https://github.com/CliffBakalian/git-basics) Cliff made, but it's recommended you make your own.

 Next, to submit your project, you can run `submit` from your project directory.

 The `submit` command will pull your code from GitHub, not your local files.
-If you do not push your changes to GitHub, they will not be uploaded to gradescope.
+If you do not push your changes to GitHub, they will not be uploaded to Gradescope.

 ## Verifying Setup

 To verify that you have the correct versions installed, run `pytest test/public/public.py` in this directory.
 You should not get any errors.
-This will create a file called p0.report.  **Push your changes onto github.** Then, submit this file by running `submit` in the project folder.
+This will create a file called p0.report.  **Push your changes onto GitHub.** Then, submit this file by running `submit` in the project folder.
 You will have to enter your credentials.
 Alternatively, you can manually submit the file to Gradescope by uploading the p0.report file to the appropriate assignment.